chinmaynema/chinmaynema.github.io/_posts/2019-12-08-Ramanagara-Kanva.md

 - I drove till the NICE Ring Road Toll Booth in a single shot and as is customary for all our road trips in that direction, stopped at the Udupi Gardenia right after that to have a good South Indian breakfast
 	- It is best to escape the traffic early morning and stop only after crossing the city boundaries
 - From there, I drove straight to the Ramadevarabetta Vulture Sanctuary in Ramanagara, where Sholay was shot
+	- I wasn't aware that this is the only vulture sanctuary in India, setup only recently in 2012
 	- In case you face any issues locating the sanctuary, look out for a huge statue of Lord Hanuman - that's the road to take
 	- There is an entry fee of Rs.
 25 which includes parking
 - From the parking, there is a hike of about 40 minutes to the top of the hill